[Apologies if you got multiple copies of this invitation]

 * Network virtualization and cloud-based radio access networks

-which will be submitted to IEEE Xplore for inclusion.
-Papers must be 8
+will be submitted to IEEE Xplore for inclusion.
+Papers must be 8 pages in

-format, single space, A4 format.
-All papers should be in PDF format, and
+space, A4 format.
+All papers should be in PDF format, and submitted

-submitted electronically at Paper Submission Link.
-A full paper must not
+electronically at Paper Submission Link.
+A full paper must not exceed the

 Submitted papers must present original unpublished research that is not